Antarctica

 Whaling falls under the control not of the ATS, but of the International Whaling Commission (IWC).
 Established in 1946 to regulate the industry in all the world’s oceans, the IWC set progressively lower limits on whaling throughout the 1970s.
 In 1994 the IWC established an Antarctic whale sanctuary to protect primary feeding grounds.

-SCIENTIFIC RESEARCH
+V | SCIENTIFIC RESEARCH |

 At the beginning of the 21st century, scientists from 27 nations operating at 43 stations participated in year-round research on Antarctica.
 Most stations are located on rocky shores or coastal ice slopes.
 A few stations sit farther inland on the ice cap, cut off from the outside world except by radio.
 Small stations have up to a dozen scientists and support staff, while larger stations may have two to three times as many.
 The largest is McMurdo, which may accommodate several thousand visitors in summer, including those on their way to inland stations or field camps.
 Life at the smaller stations is simple, with comfortable living quarters and a family atmosphere.
 Larger stations resemble hotels or barracks, with cafeteria meals and fewer home comforts.
 The largest stations are effectively small towns, with stores, cinemas, chapels, banks, offices, laboratories, garages, powerhouses, airstrips, and hostels for residents and visitors.